Here we discuss the confusing world of warranties and indemnities, and how to go about protecting your levels of risk appropriately:

 How to carve out indirect losses

 Indirect and consequential losses are significant concepts as they can mount up exponentially and unintentionally.
 They can usually be carved out although the clauses do need to be drafted carefully as English law is very specific on the wording.
-However, again customers often try and make indirect and consequential loss apply (by removing the carve out) more broadly than is reasonable, and in particular to apply to certain types of loss like IP and Confidentiality.
+However, again customers often try and make indirect and consequential loss apply (by removing the carve out) more broadly than is reasonable, and in particular to apply to certain types of loss like IP and confidentiality.
 Make sure you know what the industry norms are for this and what you can validly push back on to protect yourself.

 Back to all posts